Last Updated on January 1, 2023 by ThoughtsStained

 How dare you, sir. *stares straight at Denning* That’s right, I’m talking directly to you, now.
 You know what you did.
 You know exactly what. *grumbles about book three’s unknown publication date and other spoiler-y unmentionables*

 Now I realize that you, dear reader, have no idea what I’m talking about.
 Luckily, I have the perfect remedy for you.
-(Hint: it’s reading the book, which could actually be pre-ordered (before May 16th) or purchased (after the 16th) here or here or here.
+(Hint: it’s reading Warlock Holmes: The Hell-hound of the Baskervilles, which could actually be pre-ordered (before May 16th) or purchased (after the 16th) here or here or here.
 You’re welcome.)